BaseMax/CustomWindowsFormElectron/README.md

 # CustomWindowsFormElectron

 Custom Windows Frame with toolbar based on the electron.
-(SOON)